Harvest Host Information

 SITE SET UP

 • Harvest Hosts must provide a secure, covered location that can accommodate CSA shares.
 The number of shares will vary and is based on the number of members at each site.
-A Farm Share delivery includes 1 harvest per member.
+A Farm Share delivery includes 1 harvest per member, unless otherwise specified.

 • CSA shares must be protected from the sun, wind, rain, and other elements in all seasons such as a covered porch, awning, tent, garage, etc.